4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 ## STEP 4.
 Add actions in Detail forms

-In Detail forms you will also be able to use entity actions clicking on a generic action button.

-You can use the **generic button** in the navigation bar or **create easily you own custom action button**.
+In Detail forms you can use the **generic button** in the navigation bar or **create easily you own custom action button**.
 In both case you have to add tags.

 For generic button embeded in navigation bar, select the Controller and add this line in the **User Defined Runtime Attributes** (Identity inspector):